 I’m a marketing consultant who helps financial advisors fight the tendency to barf meaningless cliché on their prospects.
 Prior to launching my own firm, I was a financial advisor and worked at Lehman Brothers.
 I collected a bunch of credentials (Harvard, NYU, CFA® designation) that look good on paper but have questionable relevance.

 You’ll find the content on this site was written for the most part in my raw, “no nonsense” style.
 Here’s a guide to which type may be best for you.

-I am Sara Grillo, CFA, financial author, podcast host, and keynote speaker.
-I am a financial writer with a focus on marketing and branding for investment management, financial planning, and RIA firms.
+I am Sara Grillo, CFA, financial advisor marketing consultant and financial services keynote speaker.
+I specialize in LinkedIn lead generation strategies for wealth management, investment management, financial planning, and RIA firms.
 A professional code of ethics governs all actions I take.

 Prior to this, I was a financial advisor and worked at Lehman Brothers.
 I graduated from Harvard University and pursued my Masters at NYU Stern School of Business before going on to obtain my CFA designation.

-I am well known due to my outspoken and disruptive perspective on the private wealth industry.
-I teach financial advisors how to get with new clients in a high value way.
+I am well known due to my outspoken and disruptive perspective on the unethical BS and nonsense that prevails in the private wealth industry.
+I help ethical financial advisors get wealthy clients in a high value, honest way.

-I help financial advisors find the people who need them by representing their true selves rather than resorting to BS methods.
-I have helped thousands of financial advisors and private wealth managers with marketing, branding and generating leads.
+My financial advisor marketing strategies are geared towards helping financial advisors promote themselves with simplicity, honesty, empathy, and a high ethical foundation rather than resorting to BS methods.
+That is how I help financial advisors and private wealth managers with marketing, branding and generating leads.

 My areas of expertise: